28 October OS 2015 – Tuesday of the Twenty Fourth Week after Pentecost/6th Week of St. Luke, Holy Martyrs Terence and Neonilla

 Why are we Orthodox, or why should someone become Orthodox?
 There are a number of reasons, of course: It is demonstrably the visible One, True Church; the Orthodox Church has not changed the original teachings of Christ and the Apostles; the Orthodox Church has the most complete, most theologically rich, most beautiful, organically continuous and unadulterated system of Christian public worship; etc. Another way, however, of looking at it is this: Only in the Orthodox Church can we find both the grace and the correct instruction to enable us to enter into an un-deluded and authentic interior life.
 The institution of the Church, the dogmas of the Church, the public worship of the Church – God has given us all this to enable us to choose “the one thing needful,” an authentic life lived with God in the inner man, in the soul.

 This is the subtlest but strongest argument for Orthodoxy: Orthodoxy enables us to be friends with the Lord, as Adam and Eve were in Paradise.
-In order to experience this, however, one has to do Orthodoxy, one has to engage in some kind of interior struggle, or Orthodoxy increasingly will make no sense, until one finally gives up and lapses into a purely nominal identification (the case with most “ethnic” Orthodox) or leave the Church altogether (the case with fallen away, one-time enthusiastic adult converts), or remain active in Church life in a purely superficial sense, consumed by ecclesiastical politics, social connections among families in the ethnic community, parish social and fundraising events, and intra-parish squabbles.
-The danger of the last option is that such a person usually imagines that he is actually practicing the Faith and goes to the grave never having taken even the first steps on the path to salvation.
+In order to experience this, however, one has to do Orthodoxy, one has to engage in some kind of interior struggle, or Orthodoxy increasingly will make no sense, until one finally gives up and lapses into a purely nominal identification (the case with most “ethnic” Orthodox) or leaves the Church altogether (the case with fallen away, one-time enthusiastic adult converts), or remains active in Church life in a purely superficial sense, consumed by ecclesiastical politics, social connections among families in the ethnic community, parish social and fundraising events, and intra-parish squabbles.
+The danger of the last option is that such a person usually imagines that he is actually practicing the Faith and goes to the grave having abandoned the path to salvation without even noticing it.

 The reality is that what goes on inside of us is bigger than what goes on outside of us.
 One human heart in which God dwells by His uncreated energies is larger than the entire physical universe.
 Our real life is inside of us.
 This is where the issues of life, the main battles of life, are fought.
 Most people, sadly, surrender without firing a shot, because they do not even know where the battlefield is, or that there is a war going on.